melhorenvio/range-validator/README.md

     'end' => '87654321'
 ];
 ```
-The "begin" and "end" values must be of the String type, otherwise will be showed an error message instead the invalid ranges.
+The "begin" and "end" values must be of the String or Integer type, otherwise will be showed an error message instead the invalid ranges.

 The setRanges() method will define the ranges with the value passed as parameter, it will overwrite others already setted ranges.
 ``` php